cldunn/spring-boot-angular-deployment/README.md

 # spring-boot-angular5
+1. Assumptions maven and MS SQL Express are installed on your machine and database is defined to match application.properties spring-data configuration.

+Build and run server from windows command line
+	A. build server with "mvn clean install" from user-portal directory
+	B. run server with "mvn exec:java" from user-portal directory

+Build and run client from windows command line
+	A. build & run client with "ng serve --proxy-config proxy.config.json" from portal-app directory

 The sample maven configuration to build spring boot and angular 5 project together as a war file.
 The actual implementation was posted on [spring boot angular Deployment](http://www.devglan.com/spring-boot/spring-boot-angular-deployment)
 This is a sample project using Angular 5 and spring Boot.Spring boot has been used to expose REST Endpoints and the client is written in angular.